KevinApodaca/FRIC-team8-SBSG/README.md

 #### Install

-`cd` to project's frontend dir and run `npm install`
+To install all dependencies for the frontend ui: `cd` to project's frontend directory and run `npm install` To install all dependencies for the backend services: `cd` to project's backend directory and run `npm install`

 #### Serve

-To pre-compile & hot-reload for development run `npm run serve`
+To pre-compile & hot-reload for development run `npm run serve`in the frontend directory To start the Express server and the MongoDB instance, run `npm start` in the backend directory

 #### Build